Billaferd/QuantumNexus/Designers/Art Direction Bible.md

 ### **1.1 Domain: Technology**

 * **Core Philosophy**: Solves any problem through superior engineering, overwhelming production, and calculated force.
-Their gameplay revolves around establishing a resilient board state with Assets and Terrain, then systematically dismantling foes from Far Range using the slow, grinding Impact keyword.
+Their gameplay revolves around establishing a resilient board state with Assets and Terrain, then systematically dismantling foes from Range 3+ using the slow, grinding Impact keyword.
 * **Visual Keystone**: Calculated Brutalism.
 * **Energy & VFX**: Contained and directed.
 Muzzle flashes are sharp.
 Lasers are precise beams.
 Impact is visualized as lasting, physical damage: spiderweb cracks in armor, buckled plating.
 * **Environment & Architecture**: Architecture is inspired by brutalism and industrial factories—imposing, concrete-and-steel structures built for purpose, not comfort.
 A Directive arcology is a marvel of clean lines and megastructural engineering, piercing the clouds under a smog-filtered sun.
 A Scrapcode settlement is a chaotic, vertical shantytown built in the husk of a derelict starship, glowing with the erratic light of jury-rigged power sources.